 Rich Bay's Fishing Report

-The TVA has the water level staying at about 357.8 elevation for the time being.
+The TVA has the water level staying at about 359.0 elevation for the time being.
+They are pulling a lot of water at this time through the dam.
+Approximately 250,000 cubic feet per second!
+The lake is full of leaves, sticks and whole trees, so be careful.
 Always follow your channel map on your depth finder.
 Always proceed with caution.
-The water level is the around the norm for this time of year.

 Whitebass and Yellowbass